junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Like what?"

 "You probably heard of Jedi mind tricks, there's also combat skills, moving things around, even healing.
-If only we still have old midi-chlorian testing device, I can have a reading on you to be sure.
-But the Emperor has destroyed every last one of it, saying it's illegal to test or train any new Jedi."
+If only we still had the old midi-chlorian testing device, I could have a reading on you to be sure.
+But the Emperor has destroyed every last one of them, saying it's illegal to test or train any new Jedi."
 Obi-Wan sighs heavily.

 Anakin considers.
 "How do you know it's strong with me?"

 "I don't know how to explain it, but I can just, *feel* it in you.
 It's what led me to notice you for the first time, and all the other times."
 Obi-Wan admits.

 The light in Anakin's eyes dims.
 "Is that why you're so interested in me?
 Because I have some sort of psychic ability I don't know in me?
-And you just want to what, make me like one of you?
-Be like one of those pathetic Emperor's Henchman?
+And you just want to, what, make me like one of you?
+Be like one of those pathetic Emperor's henchmen?
 Like what you used to be?
 Scratch that, like you still are!
 No, thank you!
-I must see it wrong on you!"
+I must see it wrong with you!"
 He snaps furiously and turns his back on Obi-Wan.

 "No!
 Of course not!"
 Obi-Wan says urgently, putting a hand on the boy's shoulder to steer him back to face him.
-"Listen to me, it's not that you're special *because* you have Force, it's that you're special *plus* you have Force.
+"Listen to me, it's not that you're special *because* you have Force, it's that you're special *and* you have Force.
 You said you have good intuition, and I call it the exact showing of the Force.
 Trust your intuition again then, am I lying to you?
-Am I trying to mean you any harm or utilize you in any way?
+Am I trying to mean you any harm or exploit you in any way?
 You know you can feel it, then just use it, feel *me*."

 Anakin glares at him in silent fury for a long, stretched moment.
 Obi-Wan's heart pounds heavily in his chest.

 Then the boy closes his eyes and holds out a hand.
-His palm hovers before Obi-Wan but not touching.
+His palm hovers before Obi-Wan but does not touch.

 Obi-Wan closes his eyes, too.
 In his mind's eyes, he sees lights and stars scattering in the space before him, flying around like the glowworms of the summer night in the woods of Naboo.
 He focuses on the lights and thinks, *Anakin, is that you?
 See me, meet me in the Force.
 Focus, Anakin.*

 The little spots of light start gathering.
 Their movements are still too turbulent to form a shape.

 Obi-Wan deliberately slows down his breathing, counting his heartbeat before each inhale and exhale. *Breathe, Anakin.
 Just breathe.
-Breathe in, and Breathe out slowly.
+Breathe in, and breathe out slowly.
 You're talented.
 Just learn how to use it.
 You'll be the best among all of us.*

 The sparks start settling down.
 If their movement has a sound, it must be quieting down from a thunderous roar to the sound of waves patting on the white sand -- still powerful, but so much quieter.
 Like the breathing of a massive, dominant creature.